- Contact Us

 By any measure, the prescience of the Bar Association's founders and the goals they established have been and continue to be met.
 The Bar Association brings together and provides a voice to all of those who are governed by the Court's jurisdiction and an opportunity for the development of long-lasting and fulfilling professional relationships.
 Members of the Bar Association, working collaboratively, collegially and with a common goal, serve the Court and the public in a meaningful and tangible way.
 Annual judicial conferences, Law Day celebrations and brown bag dialogues are but a few means by which the bench and bar work together.
 The result is a meaningful opportunity for CFC practitioners to participate in the enhancement of the Court's administration of justice, enrichment of the quality of advocacy before the Court, and promoting the Court to the legal community and the public as a true People's Court.

-From its earliest days to its current generation of leaders, including recent past presidents Lew Wiener, John Euler, David Churchill, Steve Frahm, Nancie Marzulla, Marc Smith, Brad Fagg, Melonie McCall and current president Steven Hollman, the Bar Association has played an increasing role in the life of the Court.
+From its earliest days to its current generation of leaders, including current president Lew Wiener and past presidents John Euler, David Churchill, Steve Frahm, Nancie Marzulla, Marc Smith, Brad Fagg, Melonie McCall, Steven Hollman, Luke Levasseur and Rob Stewart, the Bar Association has played an increasing role in the life of the Court.
 With the unwavering support of the Court, specifically former Chief Judges Loren Smith, Lawrence Baskir, Edward Damich, and current Chief Judge Emily Hewitt, the current leadership and members look forward to building the organization to better serve the legal community of bench and bar and in meeting the challenges that lie ahead.